Oliver Henry (USCG)

-Oliver Henry was a coast guardsman who served from 1940 to 1966 in the United States Coast Guard.
-When Henry started serving in the Coast Guard, the United States Armed Forces were still racially segregated so he served as a mess steward, an all black rating.
-He was the first black to transfer from the mess steward rating.
-He was transferred to the motor machinist mate rating – related to his pre-service work as an auto mechanic.
+Oliver Henry was a Coast Guardsman who served from 1940 to 1966 in the United States Coast Guard.
+When Henry enlisted in the Coast Guard, the United States Armed Forces were still racially segregated so he served as a mess steward, an all black rating.
+He was the first African American enlisted Coast Guardsman to transfer from the mess steward rating to another rating.
+He was transferred to the motor machinist mate rating – related to his civilian work as an auto mechanic.

 Personal life

 Henry was born in 1921, in Winterville, North Carolina.
 After his high school graduation he worked as an auto mechanic, until he enlisted in the Coast Guard, in 1940.

-Henry married in the 1950s, and his daughter, Jo-Ann, married the first black graduate of the U.S. Coast Guard Academy, Merle J. Smith.
+Henry married Jean Ellen Taylor in the 1950s, and in 1974 his daughter married the first black graduate of the U.S. Coast Guard Academy, Merle J. Smith.